jack-ullery/AppAnvil/README.md

-# AppAnvil-Private
+# AppAnvil
-Private development repository for the AppAnvil project.
+A GUI for the Linux Security Module AppArmor

 ## Dependencies
 ### Compile Time